 Note: Mitchell muses about the process in several areas; these parts are italicized.

 The chair before finish treatment, below right.
 We performed a modified “mechado” treatment to preserve and revive the historic finish.

 “Mechado” in this case refers to a blending of compatible materials as well as a technique for preservation and restoration.
 Our intent is to preserve and revive the historic coating using a layering approach which when thoughtfully applied, in a circumspect order, will not only bind to the historic coating but also become an amalgam (combine as one) with the historic coating.
 Our layering “Mechado” approach is described below.

 VARNISH FORMULA COATING APPLICATION

-The original finish, shellac varnish over asphaltum oil glaze, was thoroughly cleaned using VM & P Naptha.
-Once the cleaning distillate had thoroughly evaporated the surfaces were gently skip sanded using a wet/dry lightly abrasive paper, concentration especially upon areas of odd accretions and losses in varnish elevation.
-The surfaces were again treated to a wipe-down using naptha then set aside for 24 hours to completely evaporate.
+The original finish was shellac varnish over asphaltum oil glaze.
+It was thoroughly cleaned using VM&P Naptha.
+Once the cleaning distillate had thoroughly evaporated the surfaces were gently skip sanded using a wet/dry lightly abrasive paper, concentrating upon areas of odd accretions and losses in varnish elevation.
+The surfaces were again treated to a wipe-down using Naptha then set aside for 24 hours to completely evaporate.

 We allowed this coating to cure for several days.

 In order to blend distressed areas of color losses from careless usage and indiscriminate wear, MPFC created a “repair” spirit-varnish (shellac varnish infused with earth based pigments which would infuse into shellac while remaining transparent and non-textural).
 This maintained a viscosity which could be manipulated with artist brushes in order to blend into historic surrounds.
 Once the infill varnish was satisfactorily applied we waited a day for the material to fix to surfaces, then we re-coated those areas of touch-up with the primary varnish in order to seal the pigments prior of the wax applications.